Skip to main content

 • Acquisition channels and referrers

-• Custom data (note that custom data provided in other sessions, and scoped to the visitor, will be merged on the current one).
+• Custom data (note: custom data provided in other sessions with a visitor scope will be merged into the current session).

-You can use normal targeting segments as usual, and they will work as expected.
-For example, a targeting condition based on the number of previous visits will correctly take into account all visits, as will a targeting condition based on the previous visit duration.
+You can use normal targeting segments as usual, and they will function as expected.
+For example, a targeting condition based on the number of previous visits will accurately consider all visits, as will a condition based on the duration of the previous visit

 note

-A maximum of 25 visits can be available for cross-device experimentation and a 2-month retention policy applies to the data that can be retrieved.
+A maximum of 25 visits can be available for cross-device reconciliation, with a 3-month retention policy applying to the retrievable data.

 Cross-device history reconciliation for variation allocation consistency

-The goal of cross-device history reconciliation for variation allocation is to ensure that visitors who are part of the experiment consistently see the same variation, regardless of the device they use to access the website.
+The goal of cross-device history reconciliation for variation allocation is to ensure that visitors assigned to an experiment consistently see the same variation, regardless of the device they use to access the website.

-However, it is important to acknowledge that in certain scenarios, maintaining this consistency can be challenging.
-For instance, consider the situation where a user visits a website on their initial device, logs in, and triggers an A/B test, and Kameleoon assigns them to variation V1.
-If the same user then visits the website on another device and triggers the same A/B test before logging in, they might be assigned to variation V2.
+However, it's important to acknowledge that maintaining this consistency can be challenging in certain scenarios.
+For example, if a user visits the website on their initial device, logs in, and triggers an experiment, Kameleoon may assign them to variation V1.
+If the same user then visits the website on another device, triggers the same experiment before logging in, they might be assigned to variation V2.
 This inconsistency occurs because the system has not yet recognized the user across devices.
-It's important to note that we deliberately chose not to override the variation allocation during a single visit in order to avoid disrupting the user experience.
+It's important to note that we intentionally do not override the variation allocation during a single visit to avoid disrupting the user experience.

-To mitigate this issue and uphold consistency, it is crucial for Kameleoon to promptly recognize visitors throughout their website journey.
-By identifying visitors early on, when they access the website from different devices, we can ensure that they are assigned the same variation consistently.
-By doing so, Kameleoon can provide a seamless and coherent testing experience, ensuring that visitors receive consistent variations across different devices.
+To mitigate this issue and ensure consistency, it's crucial for Kameleoon to promptly recognize visitors throughout their website journey.
+By identifying visitors early on when they access the website from different devices, we can ensure they are consistently assigned the same variation.
+This approach allows Kameleoon to provide a seamless and coherent testing experience, ensuring visitors receive consistent variations across different devices.

 Cross-device history reconciliation for analytics

-History reconciliation only impacts the visitor view in Kameleoon reporting.
-The visit view remains unaffected.
+History reconciliation impacts only the visitor view in Kameleoon reporting; the visit view remains unaffected.
 In the visitor model, instead of grouping multiple sessions into a single visitor record using the standard Kameleoon visitorCode value (which is only possible for returning visitors on the same device), we merge them based on the custom data value.
 If the custom data is empty or not provided, the visitorCode value is used instead.
-This ensures that unique visitor metrics are accurate even if the user is not yet identified in your customer system (although it only applies to returning visitors on the same device).
+This approach ensures that unique visitor metrics remain accurate, even if the user is not yet identified in your customer system (though this applies only to returning visitors on the same device).

-As a result, the visitor view displays metrics correctly across all devices for identified users (or known customers).
-A single customer with three sessions on two different devices is counted as a single visitor.
+As a result, the visitor view correctly displays metrics across all devices for identified users (or known customers).
+For example, a single customer with three sessions on two different devices is counted as a single visitor.
 Without history reconciliation, the same customer would be counted as two distinct visitors (one per device).

 Using custom data for session merging

-Using the custom data as a unique identifier for session merging is only possible for sessions saved after Kameleoon has identified which custom data to use.
-Therefore, we highly recommend that you choose your custom data during the initial installation and configuration of Kameleoon so that you never have to change the custom data setup.
+Using custom data as a unique identifier for session merging is only possible for sessions saved after Kameleoon has identified which custom data to use.
+Therefore, we highly recommend selecting your custom data during the initial installation and configuration of Kameleoon to avoid changing it later.

-For example, if you allow Kameleoon to run for one month without cross-device history reconciliation, and then activate it during the second month, a single user who made two visits, one during each month, will be counted as two different visitors.
-This is because the key used for session merging during the first month will be visitorCode, but during the second month it will be the custom data with a different value, even if the user was logged in on both visits and using the same device.
+For instance, if you allow Kameleoon to run for one month without enabling cross-device history reconciliation, and then activate it in the second month, a single user who visited twice (once in each month) will be counted as two different visitors.
+This discrepancy occurs because session merging in the first month uses the visitorCode as the key, whereas in the second month, it uses the custom data with a different value, even if the user logged in on both visits using the same device.